pakal/rstransaction/README.rst

 RSTRANSACTION
 ================

-Rstransaction is a python2/python3 toolbox to create transactional systems, for any kind of operations: in-memory, on filesystems, on remote storages...
+Rstransaction is a Python3.7+ toolbox to create transactional systems, for any kind of operations: in-memory, on filesystems, on remote storages...

 It supports commits/rollbacks and savepoints.

-It was never used in production, but is well tested, and easily extendable to support different kinds of behaviour : immediate or lazy actions, recording of operations to disk files or DBs in case of crash, auto-rollback on error or not...
+It was never used in production, but is properly tested, and easily extendable to support different kinds of behaviour : immediate or lazy actions, recording of operations to disk files or DBs in case of crash, auto-rollback on error or not...

 INSTALL